OSMOSIS: Enabling Multi-Tenancy in Datacenter SmartNICs: Evaluation

 Additionally, we evaluate a set of real datacenter workloads supplied with the PsPIN benchmarking package~\cite{di2021risc}.
 We study the \textit{Aggregation}~\cite{ordonez2011horizontal}, \textit{Reduction}~\cite{ben2019demystifying} and \textit{Histogram}~\cite{barthels2017distributed} benchmarks as examples of compute-bound workloads with incrementally increasing inter-kernel memory synchronization requirements, i.e., from local on-PU computation with one atomic operation in \textit{Aggregation}, to random memory accesses, each with an atomic summation in \textit{Histogram}.

 We also evaluate an IO-bound benchmarking set.
 Our goal is to exercise NIC DMA read/write data paths towards the host memory, the pattern typical for data path offloading of storage RPCs and TCP segment delivery~\cite{min2021gimbal,pismenny2021autonomous, moon2020acceltcp, shashidhara2022flextoe}.
+In \textit{IO read/write} workloads, a target memory location is stored directly in the packet application header.
+The multiple clients make concurrent IO requests to the same storage node, and we serialize all requests through $1$ FMQ that serves either read or write requests.

-While for \textit{IO read/write}, a target memory location is stored directly in the packet application header, in the \textit{Filtering} benchmark, to lookup the destination DMA memory address (e.g., KVS-cache location or packet forwarding table context address), the kernel needs to compute the hash of the L7-header used as a lookup table index stored in sNIC LLC.
+In the \textit{Filtering} benchmark, to lookup the destination DMA memory address (e.g., KVS-cache location or packet forwarding table context address), the kernel needs to compute the hash of the L7-header used as a lookup table index stored in sNIC LLC.

 \subpar{0.5}{Management overheads:}To assess the influence of OSMOSIS management on applications' performance, we start by running them in isolation.
 Figure~\ref{fig:raw_apps} displays how OSMOSIS does not introduce considerable overheads for compute-bound workloads.
 These oscillate within $\pm 3$\% of the baseline PsPIN implementation and reach the maximum of 310Mpps for the \textit{Aggregation} workloads.
 For IO-bound workloads, OSMOSIS introduces overheads stemming from the fragmentation, which have been discussed in Section~\ref{sec:synthetic_benchmarks}.
 This can be resolved by extending the AXI bus protocol~\cite{restuccia2020axi, jiang2022axi}.
 While overheads reach from 23\% to 2\% and represent the cost of introducing fair and efficient multi-tenancy, the workloads still achieve 332Mpps in the \textit{IO write} case.